The home of new zealand’s national choirs

 After completing her music and teaching qualifications in Christchurch, she studied voice at the Queensland Conservatorium of Music.
 Susan is currently working as an ITM at Burnside High School where she teaches voice and conducts three award-winning choirs.
 She has also been Music Director of the Jubilate Singers and the University of Canterbury Chamber Choir (Consortia).
 As a chorister, she has sung in Voices New Zealand, NZ National Youth Choir, the Jubilate Singers and the Queensland University Chamber Singers.

-Dates: NEXT ACADEMY PLANNED FOR JANUARY 2021
+NEXT ACADEMY PLANNED IN JANUARY 2021